Banca Carige: 2000–2013: Berneschi's Bank Management

 In September 2013, the Bank of Italy (Italian central bank) blamed Carige for using accountancy tricks and being in a difficult situation due to derivatives the bank had bought from Deutsche Bank.
 Carige published a statement to explain the event.
-The Bank of Italy demands from Carige a new business plan by the end of October.
+The Bank of Italy demanded from Carige a new business plan by the end of October.
 In 2013, the bank sold its asset management subsidiary to ARCA SGR for €101 million.

-2014 – 2019
+2014–2019

 In 2014, the bank sold its insurance subsidiaries Carige Assicurazioni and Carige Vita Nuova to investment funds managed by Apollo Global Management for €310 million (via Primavera Holdings S.r.l.).
-However, in 2016 the new board of directors want to sue the old managers for mismanagement by selling the insurance companies, claiming it actually harmful to the bank instead of gain.
+However, in 2016 the new board of directors wanted to sue the old managers for mismanagement by selling the insurance companies, claiming it was actually harmful to the bank instead of gain.
 However, the court rejected the lawsuit.

 In mid-2015, subsidiaries Cassa di Risparmio di Savona (with second-tier subsidiary Immobiliare Carisa), Cassa di Risparmio di Carrara, Columbus Carige Immobiliare were absorbed into Banca Carige.
 In 2016 Banca Carige Italia was absorbed by Banca Carige.

 Around 2015, Malacalza Investimenti replaced Fondazione Carige, as the largest shareholder of the bank.

 The Banca Carige Chairman Giuseppe Tesauro resigned on 26 June 2018.
 Vittorio Malacalza, representing the majority shareholder of the bank: Malacalza Investimenti, also resigned as a director in July.
 In total, 8 directors, or the majority of the board excluding CEO Paolo Fiorentino, had resigned in mid-2018.
-However, in the re-election of the whole board, Malacalza Investimenti, secured a majority of the new board for 7 seats, as well as hiring Fabio Innocenzi as new CEO.
+However, in the re-election of the whole board, Malacalza Investimenti, secured a majority of the new board for 7 seats, as well as hiring Fabio Innocenzi as the new CEO.

 In September 2018, Carige also followed the peer to sell their merchant acquiring business to Nexi.

-In November 2018, the bank was bailed-out by the voluntary arm of the Fondo Interbancario di Tutela dei Depositi (FITD).
+In November 2018, the bank was bailed out by the voluntary arm of the Fondo Interbancario di Tutela dei Depositi (FITD).
 The voluntary arm of FITD was funded by some of the Italian banks, which partially underwritten (€318.2 million, plus 1.8 million from non-member of the voluntary arm: Banco di Desio e della Brianza) the issue of the Tier 2 subordinated bonds of Carige of a size of €400 million in order to boost its capital.

-On 2 January 2019, European Central Bank appointed administrators including former Chairman Pietro Modiano and CEO Fabio Innocenzi (who resigned in December 2018), to run the bank after they were unable to raise €400 million of new share capital at the end of 2018.
+On 2 January 2019, the European Central Bank appointed administrators including former Chairman Pietro Modiano and CEO Fabio Innocenzi (who resigned in December 2018), to run the bank after they were unable to raise €400 million of new share capital at the end of 2018.
 The board of directors, controlled by Malacalza Investimenti, rejected the proposed capital increase in December 2018.
 It was reported that BlackRock once interested in acquiring the bank, but withdrew from the negotiation in May 2019.
 Another bid from Apollo Global Management, however, was rejected by FITD.